AI – The guide towards Sustainable Climate

 AI will be the core facilitator of these efforts pushing the world towards more stable and controlled climatic conditions.
 AI and machine learning can be used to adopt more sustainable practices and better consumption choices.
 The deeper we engage AI in analyzing the present and predicting the future, the better are our chances at creating a better future with sustainable and green sources of energy.
 Here are the few ways AI can help battle climate change-

 Better Climate Predictions-

-A previously built consortium called climate informatics utilizes both data collections and climate sciences to predict extreme climatic changes preceding hurricanes, climate downscaling, integrating models to predict real-time local climate and the socio-economic impacts of climate change.
+A previously built consortium called climate informatics utilizes both data collections and climate sciences to predict extreme climatic changes preceeding hurricanes, climate downscaling, integrating models to predict real-time local climate and the socio-economic impacts of climate change.

 AI can be employed by similar consortiums to analyze the mass data available and unlock new interpretations in a snap of a finger, unlike manual analysis and interpretation which takes monstrous amounts of time to execute.
 AI also enables real-time modification of the data depending upon the instantaneous changes in the variables caused due to unpredictable climatic factors.
 These predictions can help the officers make informed decisions while drafting the climate policies, enable governments to prepare for changes and also possibly uncover a few important aspects that can reverse the climatic change.

 Reducing Wildlife risk due to unforeseen imperfections-